chakra-ui/chakra-ui/packages/visually-hidden/README.md

 # @chakra-ui/visually-hidden

-A React component that visually hides it's content but exposes it to screen-readers.
+The visually hidden component styles itself so that it’s content is not visible, but it is available to assistive technologies like screen readers and other text to speech programs.

 ## Installation